 When Jerome died, his exposed self to the laughing toxin had Jeremiah become a cult leader and the Joker.

 Schizotypal Personality Disorder

 Schizotypal personality disorder, otherwise called STPD, is an illness that isolates those who suffer from it.
 It shows in the choice of words, clothing, belief, and next to no relationships.
-Often, those under the condition display behavior others see as strange, peculiar and even eccentric.
+Often, those under the condition display behaviour others see as strange, peculiar and even eccentric.

 We must consider that the word ‘normal’ is entirely different from those under STPD.
-Because it affects the process of thinking and general behavior, STPD qualifies as a personality disorder.
+Because it affects the process of thinking and general behaviour, STPD qualifies as a personality disorder.
 It is part of the schizophrenia spectrum.

 The diagnosis of personality disorders separates into three broad clusters: A, B, and C. STPD is part of Cluster A. The range in population goes from 0.6% to 4.6%.
 They often suffer from excessive social anxiety.